Cross-Connection Control Protection Program

 How can I prevent backflow and potential contamination?

-Backflow prevention assemblies, such as reduced-pressure assemblies or double-check assemblies, are crucial safeguards against water contamination.
+Backflow prevention assemblies, such as reduced pressure principle or double-check backflow prevention assemblies, are crucial safeguards against water contamination.
 They prevent unwanted backflow, reducing the risk of potential harm to the water supply.
 Golden State Water Company has adopted standard specifications for installing backflow prevention assemblies.

 How can I find a Certified Backflow Prevention Assembly (BFA) and Tester?